Separated at the border, reunited, then separated again: For migrant families, another trauma

 Child welfare advocates warn of the trauma inflicted on children who have now been separated not once, but twice.

-“Each time you do this you’re just multiplying by an exponent the level of terror,” said Ken Berrick, founder of Seneca Family of Agencies, which has been charged with linking separated families to mental health providers.
+“Each time you do this you’re just multiplying by an exponent the level of terror,” said Ken Berrick, founder of Seneca Family of Agencies, which has been tasked with linking separated families to mental health providers.
 “When this is your only experience as a child it becomes a part of who you are — it has lifelong impacts.”

 Panic at the sight of a police officer